 - Borrower’s Evaluation: NBFCs usually verify the credibility of the customer by going through the credit scores and business history of the companies.
 Thus, making the loans more reliable.

 - Unsecured Loans: These financial companies also provide unsecured loans which let the borrower to avail loans without mortgaging any asset or property.

 - Lenient Credit Condition: NBFCs offer loans to customers at easy terms and fewer formalities, making it suitable for small business enterprises.

 - Facilitates Small Loans: Usually, banks provide high-value business loans, but NBFCs also entertain the smallest of the credit to meet the customer’s needs.

 There are certain limitations which differentiate an NBFC from a bank.
 These drawbacks are discussed below:

-- No Deposit Insurance Facility: The depositor cannot avail any insurance facility on the sum deposited with the NBFCs because such financial organizations are not covered under the regulations of Deposit Insurance and Credit Guarantee Corporation.
+- No Deposit Insurance Facility: The depositor cannot avail any insurance facility on the sum deposited with the NBFCs.This is because such financial organizations are not covered under the regulations of Deposit Insurance and Credit Guarantee Corporation.

-- Cannot Issue Cheques Drawn on Itself: The country’s payment and settlement system does not cover NBFCs and thus not letting them issue the cheques drawn on itself.
+- Cannot Issue Cheques Drawn on Itself: The country’s payment and settlement system do not cover NBFCs.
+Thus, not letting them issue the cheques drawn on itself.